-Nicky makes wearable and non-wearable sculptures in blown glass, fused glass and metal.
-Her two-year residency at Farnham’s University for the Creative Arts saw her further develop the techniques she had created during her MA to produce large and striking pieces.
+Nicky makes wearable and non-wearable sculptures in blown glass, fused glass, and metal.
+Her two-year residency at Farnham’s University for the Creative Arts saw her further develop the techniques she had established during her MA, to produce large and striking pieces.

 For her ‘Coralscape’ collection, each nudibranch (sea slug) nests on a dedicated glass reef sculpture and when removed can be worn as a brooch or reversible pendant.

 “The marine environment and it’s loss is a common theme”

 ‘Vertical Reef’, my latest collection, is a series of blown glass, which constitutes a coral reef.
 The clusters of transparent coral with specks of white are representative of a bleached reef.
 The wall mounted reef is back lit, with the coral becoming brighter then dimming to further underline the demise of the reef.

 The glass coral will be mounted in clumps of three on to black, circular Perspex panels, with LED lighting mounted behind the Perspex.
 There will be five groups of coral mounted on a white wall in a dark area of the gallery.

 Below the ‘Vertical Reef’, on plinths, there will be glass coral sculptures, lit from below.
 In contrast to ‘Vertical Reef’, this coral will be lit in colour, indicating a healthy reef.
 Sat abreast the reef, will be brightly coloured nudibranch (sea slugs) enjoying the biodiversity of this healthy reef.
 The nudibranchs (sea slugs) are sculptures, which can also be worn as brooches or reversible pendants, when not worn, they sit on their ghost-like glass reef, becoming a piece of art.